nitro2k01/little-things-gb/windesync-validate/README.md

 ## Building
 Prerequisite: some recent version of RGBDS.
 Under Linux and presumably macOS, just run `./m.sh`.
 No Makefile, sorry.
 Maybe one day.
 Under Windows it should not be too hard to make a `m.bat` file that executes the same commands as `./m.sh`.

-If you are just looking for the
+If you are just looking for the ROM, go to [releases](https://github.com/nitro2k01/little-things-gb/releases/).

 ## Summary of the glitch
 The following applies only to pre-GBC hardware.
 It may reportedly be dependent on the SoC revision and LCD, although from what I've seen so far this seems unlikely.